CryptoManufaktur-io/hyperliquid-docker/README.md

 *   **Initialize the node** based on the `CHAIN` variable ("Mainnet" or "Testnet").
 *   **Configure the appropriate peers** based on `MAINNET_ROOT_IPS` for Mainnet or `TESTNET_ROOT_IPS` for Testnet.
 *   **Download and verify the hl-visor binary** using the official GPG key from `PUB_KEY_URL`.
 *   If `NODE_TYPE` is set to "validator", a node configuration file will be created with the provided private key.
 You can generate a private key using `openssl rand -hex 32` if needed.
+The system will automatically display the corresponding public address during startup.

 ## Data Pruning